Alice-2096/Crafting_Interpreters/README.md

 # Crafting_Interpreters
- In this repository, I will follow the implementation of JLox interpreter as described in the first two chapters of Robert Nystrom's book Crafting Interpreters.
+ In this repository, I implemente a JLox interpreter following the first 13 chapters in Robert Nystrom's book Crafting Interpreters.